-- Some mobile apps include options to sync.
+- Some mobile apps include synchronization options.
 This option reconnects the app and server, and synchronizes the time settings on the device and server.

 - Revoking a device or resetting an authenticator can help users connect.

-- Clearing web cache and cookies for the Magento instance can also help.
+- Clearing web cache and cookies for the Adobe Commerce installation can also help.
 Authenticators, like Google, use generated cookies to save access and duration.
-Clear your cookies for your specific browser and Magento instance domain.
+Clear the cookies for your specific browser and Adobe Commerce domain.

 - Blocking cookies prevents some authenticators, such as Google Authenticator, from completing the verification process.
-Add a rule to your browser that allows cookies for your Magento instance.
+Add a rule to your browser that allows cookies for your Adobe Commerce installation.

-To reset authenticators from the command line and more advanced troubleshooting information, see Two-Factor Authentication in the Magento developer documentation.
+To reset authenticators from the command line and more advanced troubleshooting information, see Two-Factor Authentication in the Adobe Commerce developer documentation.